All Episodes

 And I think that would be just the start.

-I think a a one uh basis point reduction would be appropriate too.
+I think a one basis point reduction would be appropriate too.

-And I think it would have the added impact of of jump starting the economy in ways that people aren't even imagining.
+And I think it would have the added impact of jump-starting the economy in ways that people aren't even imagining.

-And if there's one big beautiful bill comes in and manufacturing facilities, in other words, if you build a facility, I think it's a hundred percent you get a tax deduction in year one.
+And if there's one big, beautiful bill comes in and manufacturing facilities, in other words, if you build a facility, I think it's 100% you get a tax deduction in year one.

-I mean, that that that's gonna incentivize everybody to build immediately.
+I mean, that's going to incentivize everybody to build immediately.

 Yeah, no, that's right.

-It's the hundred percent expensing uh of plant and equipment in addition to to factories, which we haven't had before.
+It's 100% expensing of plants and equipment in addition to factories, which we haven't had before.

-Look, long term uh though the th that all supports certainly uh low interest rates, uh no question, broadly speaking.
+Look, long-term, that all supports certainly low interest rates, no question, broadly speaking.

-And uh, I'm an optimist, so I do expect the uh the housing market to recover sh uh over time, that affordability won't remain depressed.
+And I'm an optimist, so I do expect the housing market to recover over time, that affordability won't remain depressed.

-Uh the income numbers, the blue collar boom we we've highlighted is certainly very positive.
+The income numbers, the blue-collar boom we've highlighted is certainly very positive.

-Maybe that that uh that's certainly a good, but if you really want to stimulate the home buyer market, the single best thing you can do is you gotta you gotta get these interest rates down because they're too high, and people simply cannot afford to pay two thousand dollars more for a monthly mortgage payment, uh, just because uh Jerome Powell has an agenda and and he doesn't like Donald Trump, which is where I feel we're at here.
+And people simply cannot afford to pay $2,000 more for a monthly mortgage payment just because Jerome Powell has an agenda and he doesn't like Donald Trump, which is where I feel we're at here.

 Am I wrong on that part?